measure-sh/measure/docs/android/configuration-options.md

 Disabled by default.

-## `sessionSamplingRate`

-Measure SDK by default collects events for every session.
-This is useful to get a complete picture of the app's behavior and performance.
-However, in case you want to reduce the amount of data collected, you can set a sampling rate for _non-crashed_ sessions using `sessionSamplingRate.

-Defaults to 1.0, meaning all sessions are exported by default.

-The sampling rate is a value between 0 and 1.
-For example, a value of `0.1` will export only 10% of the non-crashed sessions, a value of `0` will disable exporting of non-crashed sessions.

-Note that crashed sessions are always exported.
-And certain events like `cold_launch`, `warm_launch`, `hot_launch` are always exported regardless of the sampling rate.

 ## `enableLogging`

 Allows enabling/disabling internal logging of Measure SDK.
 This is useful to debug issues with the SDK itself.
 By default, logging is disabled.

+## `samplingRateForErrorFreeSessions`

+By default, sessions with errors (crashes and ANRs) are reported.
+Sessions without errors can also be reported with a sampling rate.

+Defaults to 0.0, meaning no error-free sessions are reported by default.

+The sampling rate is a value between 0 and 1.
+For example, a value of `0.1` will report only 10% of the error-free sessions, a value of `0` will disable reporting of error-free sessions.

+## `autoStart`

+Controls whether to start tracking immediately or delay starting the SDK.

+Defaults to true.

+Use `Measure.start` to start the SDK at a different point and `Measure.stop` to stop the SDK from tracking data.